Titivillus

-Origin of the name
+Origins

-The function of collecting liturgical errors in a sack was first mentioned in by Jacques de Vitry (†1240) in Sermones vulgares (tenth sermon, on Numbers 18:5), which speaks of a demon that listens to the choir singing psalms and collects syncopated or omitted syllables in a sack.
+The function of collecting liturgical errors in a sack was first mentioned in the 1220s by Jacques de Vitry in Sermones vulgares (tenth sermon, on Numbers 18:5), which speaks of a demon that listens to the choir singing psalms and collects syncopated or omitted syllables in a sack.

 I have heard that a certain holy man, while in the choir, saw a devil truly weighed down with a full sack.
 When, however, he commanded the demon to tell what he carried, the evil one said: "These are the syllables and syncopated words and verses of the psalms which these very clerics in their morning prayers stole from God; you can be sure I am keeping these diligently for their accusation."A slightly different translation is given in The Exempla of Illustrative Stories from the Sermones Vulgares of Jacques de Vitry, ed. and trans. by T. S. Crane (New York: B. Franklin, 1971), p.
 141.